aionnetwork/aion-docs/developers/fundamentals/deploy/web3-js.md

 - A node to talk to Aion network.
 - A compiled contract *.jar*.

 *Note: We will use Node.js for this example, see the tutorial [here](https://www.w3schools.com/nodejs/) first if you are not familiar with it.
-You can also flowing the [API use instruction](https://github.com/aionnetwork/aion_web3#api-use) to use it in your web project(html).
+If you want to embed web3.js directely in your `html` page, you can follow the [import minified web3.js instruction](https://github.com/aionnetwork/aion_web3/wiki/GUIDE:-Install#minifed-javascript-file).

 We will deploy the following contract as an example: